HolmesLab/holmeslab/docs/PCX/pcx-sop.md

 1. Check the file in /Box/(Restricted)_PCR/PCR_Shared_with_CCNP/PCR_Linking_ID_CCNP.xlsx (restricted access- must be invited to the sheet to view) for any new participants
 2. Copy over new participants to  /Box/(Restricted)_PCR/PCR_Holmes/PCR_Linking_ID_Holmes.xlsx  (restricted access- must be invited to the sheet to view)
-3. For new participants, create a subject log for them in [/Box/PCX_Round2/subject_logs](https://rutgers.box.com/s/86lbddpb6fk0uh7vumr43tlu8wggsc42) by making a copy of the file in [/templates/template.xlsx](https://rutgers.box.com/s/ct4spvu2dbazc7tfzfwpxaeih5sui7ig) and renaming it sub-PCRID.xlsx from the linking sheet
 4. Look in iLabs for 3-5 upcoming MRI slots available on different days

     Don’t know how?
 Read [Tutorial: Booking MRI in iLabs](https://www.notion.so/Scheduling-MRI-Scans-at-CAHBIR-173cf00eb9368082b3c1ec7c9d39c66e?pvs=21)